-Overcoming the fear of heights step by step
+Overcoming a fear of heights step by step

 From the balcony…

-I’d take a big breathe a got one step closer to the edge of a balcony or a platform when the opportunity arose.
+I’d take a big breathe and get one step closer to the edge of a balcony or a platform when the opportunity arose.
 It started to become easier quicker than I expected.
-I noticed that trust was a huge deal to feel more comfortable.
+I noticed that trust was a huge deal for me to feel more comfortable and stay in control.
 If I trusted the infrastructure, I could tell myself that it was safe and that my mind was the only problem.

 We started with a “small” cliff.
 The hardest part was the start.
 The first steps along the cliff as you put your body in the most unnatural position felt wrong.
 I was terrified but managed to convince myself I would not risk too much if I fell.
 I was attached and secured by professionals.
+And we were only a few metres above ground, so a fall wouldn’t have been that bad.
 It was mentally exhausting, but I did it.

 They gave me a chance to do it again straight away and convinced me it would be more comfortable the second time.
 I knew what to expect, and it was easier indeed.
 I even almost enjoy the beautiful landscape the second time.
 It ended up being a win!

 …To bungee jumping…